 13 Mar The Nonnie Project

-For a number of years, I had been working on a collection of stories about my maternal grandmother, whom all of us grandkids called “Nonnie.”
-She was strong-willed and independent; and, it would have been easier to stop a freight train than to stop Nonnie when she made up her mind to do something.
+For a number of years, I’d been working on a collection of stories about my maternal grandmother, whom all of us grandkids called “Nonnie.”
+She was strong-willed and independent.
+It would have been easier to stop a freight train than to stop Nonnie when she made up her mind to do something.

 All of the stories I had written thus far were drawn from Nonnie’s elder years, when she had developed into a quirky and colorful character not unlike that of Mattie Rigsby, in Clyde Edgerton’s Walking Across Egypt, or Tolitha, in Pat Conroy’s Prince of Tides.

-The perplexed waitress replied,”I don’t think so, m’am.
-You have already put butter and syrup all over it.”
+“I don’t think so, m’am.
+You’ve already put butter and syrup all over it.”

 The laughter that followed would often draw Nonnie over to listen in.
 Nobody appreciated a good story more than she did.
 She would give us all a big hug, throw back her head, and laugh as hard as any of us, even when the story was on her.

-We can look back now and see what was imperceptible to us then–that the onset of dementia was beginning to cloud her judgment and wear down her inhibitions.The process was a gradual one but in the end, it robbed her of her vitality and took from us the strong and independent woman who had once been our grandmother.
+We can look back now and see what was imperceptible to us then.
+The onset of dementia was beginning to cloud her judgment and wear down her inhibitions.The process was a gradual one but in the end, it robbed her of her vitality and took from us the strong and independent woman who had once been our grandmother.

-The fact that I knew only skeletal details about Nonnie’s young adulthood proved to be an advantage, in that it forced me to fill in the story with my own imagination and kept me from blurring the lines between fiction and memoir.
+The fact that I knew only skeletal details about Nonnie’s young adulthood proved to be an advantage.
+It forced me to fill in the story with my own imagination and kept me from blurring the lines between fiction and memoir.